Tessa Worley: French Army sergeant leads World Cup assault

 "We have the chance in France when you get to a certain level in skiing that you can get recruited by the Army," Worley tells CNN on the eve of the next World Cup event in Maribor, Slovenia on Saturday.

 "We have a specialist ski team.
-In many ways, it's mostly like a sponsor but it's more than that in that there's the security of having military back-up.
+In many ways, it's mostly like a sponsor but it's more than that in that there's the security of having military backup.
 Also, you can get to learn things and do some fun stuff like with the commandos."

 'No sleep'